What we know about the COVID-19 cases in Singapore that tested positive for the B117 strain

 COLLEAGUES AT AZUR INVESTIGATED

-There have been two other COVID-19 cases (59084, 59059) who worked at Azur in similar jobs, of whom one has tested preliminarily positive for the B117 variant, while the other was reported by MOH as “probably not infected with the B117 strain”.
+There have been two other COVID-19 cases who worked at Azur in similar jobs, and one of them (Case 59084) tested preliminarily positive for the B117 variant.

-Case 59059 is a 43-year-old Malaysian work permit holder who developed symptoms while at work on Jan 3.
-She had earlier tested negative for COVID-19 on Dec 31 during rostered routine testing.

-She went to a GP clinic on Jan 5, and was confirmed to have COVID-19 the next day.
-The woman was taken by ambulance to NCID, and her serological test came back negative.

 His test came back positive for COVID-19 and he was taken to NCID.
 MOH said his serological test came back negative.

-MOH said on Jan 9 it was investigating the three cases who worked at the restaurant.
+MOH said on Jan 9 it was investigating the three cases who worked at the restaurant and "cannot exclude" that transmissions could have occurred at the hotel.

-“From our preliminary investigations, we cannot exclude that transmissions could have occurred at the hotel,” MOH said on Jan 9, adding that the hotel had been closed from Jan 8 to Jan 21.

 FIRST CONFIRMED B117 CASE